nobledynamic/nobledynamic.github.io/content/posts/march_madness_1/index.md

 At a quick glance, it was found that the data available from the regular season had normal distributions, suitable to use in the creation of features.
 Knowing the importance that good features have in creating solid predictive systems, the next sensible step was to carry out feature engineering to extract relevant information from the data.

 [//]: # (Need to clarify this sentence)
-The goal was to create a dataset where each sample's input would be a set of features for a MM game, containing information of both teams.
+The goal was to create a dataset where each sample's input would be a set of features for a game, containing information of both teams.
 For example, both teams average field goals made for the regular season.
 The target for each sample, the desired output, would be the difference between the score of the first team and the second team.
 Here's a representation of the dataset:

 | Team1ID | Team2ID | Team1Feat1 | Team2Feat2 | T1Score-T2Score |
 |:-------:|:-------:|:----------:|:----------:|:---------------:|